12 Foods of Summer for Your Skin

 These pitted summertime treats not only taste great but they are also rich in antioxidants that can repair your skin.
 They will help to inhibit inflammation, hyperplasia, and abnormal skin cells that can be caused from UV damage.
 Fresh cherries are always best, though, as some of the antioxidants are destroyed when cherries are frozen.

-You may have heard of the term free radicals.
+You may have heard of the term "free radicals."
 These are molecules in the body that can cause damage at the cellular level.
 The antioxidants in pomegranates can fight those free radicals and can also help to stimulate growth of new skin cells that thicken the upper layer of skin.
 That will help your skin attain a natural glow, as well as produce a softer skin texture.
 The antioxidants in this fruit can also inhibit some skin cancer activity caused by UV damage.

 The fig plant leaf can help to exfoliate the skin by turning over the dead layers of the skin.
 It also contains antioxidants that help improve skin texture.
 These amazing and delicious fruits come in a variety of colors.
 While all of them are good, the color of the fig itself correlates with the how many antioxidants it holds -- the darker the fig, the more antioxidants.

-Walnuts are a delicious healthy snack or a great addition to your salad, fruit, or yogurt.
+Walnuts are a delicious healthy snack on their own or a great addition to your salad, fruit, or yogurt.
 Not only do they taste great, but they also contain a type of fat known as Omega-3.
 This healthy fat is not only good for your heart, but it can also help to strengthen the fats in your skin.
 It acts like a natural moisturizer.
 On top of that, wonderful walnuts also contain a form of vitamin E that has been found to fight the effects of UV light.
 So, in theory, walnuts can also help reduce fine lines and wrinkles by mitigating UV damage.
 But don’t peel away all the goodness.
 Most of the antioxidants are found in the thin skin membrane of the walnut.
 If you want big benefits from these little powerhouses, eat that skin too.

 This tasty vegetable is high in beta carotene.
 That is a precursor to vitamin A, which is an important way to help prevent wrinkles and fine lines, and help maintain your skin health.